 Restaurants & Cultural Scene

-The Community Center Theatre and Memorial Auditorium have many performances including Ballet, Opera, and the Philharmonic perform here; The Wells Fargo Pavilion presents sporting events, concerts, and theater, and there are other theaters in town as well; The Crocker Art Museum is the oldest public art museum west of the Mississippi River; Golden 1 Center sits in the heart of downtown Sacramento, and is home to all things entertainment.
-The huge arena seats approximately 19,000, and hosts live musical concerts, basketball games, entertainment, and many local events; Fieri owns a fusion-style restaurant called Tex Wasabi's
+The Community Center Theatre and Memorial Auditorium have many performances including Ballet, Opera, and the Philharmonic perform here.
+The Wells Fargo Pavilion is there.
+There are other theaters in town as well.
+The Crocker Art Museum is the oldest public art museum west of the Mississippi River.
+Golden 1 Center sits in the heart of downtown Sacramento, and is home to all things entertainment.
+The huge arena seats approximately 19,000.
+It hosts live musical concerts, basketball games, entertainment, and many local events.
+Fieri owns a fusion-style restaurant called Tex Wasabi's

 Crime rate is higher than average and will vary by neighborhood.